Alternative approach to thermodynamic phase transitions: Alternative approach to phase transitions

-which are identical to those obtained previously (\ref{Crit}).
-By replacing the new pressure with its corresponding in equation of state, Gibbs free energy and enthalpy, one can find new relations for temperature, enthalpy and Gibbs free energy (also other thermodynamical quantities) which are pressure independent
+which are identical to those obtained previously in Eq. (\ref{Crit}).
+By replacing the new pressure in the equation of state, Gibbs free energy and enthalpy, one can get new relations for these thermodynamical quantities (as well as for other), which are pressure independent

-These new relations enable us to extract all the possible critical points that system can acquire.
-In other words, using these new relations, one can find all the critical temperature, Gibbs free energy and enthalpy that system can acquire.
-In order to highlight the validation of new method, we plot Fig. \ref{FigVan}.
+These new relations enable us to extract all possible critical temperatures, Gibbs free energy and enthalpy that a system can acquire.
+In order to highlight this aspect of our method, we use the plot in Fig. \ref{FigVan}.

-It is evident that the maximum of new relations for the temperature $T_\text{new}$ and pressure $P_\text{new}$ are where system goes under phase transition.
-Note that in the $P-v$ picture, temperature is kept constant while in the $T-v$ picture, pressure is kept constant.
-In addition, for the pressures (temperatures) smaller than the critical pressure (temperature), new relation enjoys a single pressure (temperature) with two related volumes.
-Phase transition takes place between these two volumes at a specific pressure.
-As one can see, all the possible critical points and their corresponding ranges of phase transitions are included in this new method.
-This is one of the important features of our new method which was not possible in previous methods.
-It is interesting to note that the minima of $T$ ($P$) coincides with the maxima of the $T_\text{new}$ ($P_\text{new}$).
-We will continue with another example in the context of black holes.
+It is evident that the maxima of the new relations for the temperature $T_{new}$ and pressure $P_{new}$ are where the system undergoes a phase transition.
+Note that in the $P-v$ picture, the temperature is kept constant, while in the $T-v$ picture, the pressure is kept constant.
+In addition, for pressures (temperatures) smaller than the critical pressure (temperature), the new relation gives a single pressure (temperature) with two related volumes.
+The phase transition takes place between these two volumes at a specific pressure.
+As one can see, all possible critical points and the corresponding ranges of phase transitions are included in this method.
+This is one of the important features of our method which was not possible with previous methods.
+It is interesting to note that the minima of $ T $ ($P$) coincide with the maxima of the $T_{new}$ ($P_{new}$).
+We continue with another example in the context of black holes.